riccardoforzan/SE-2021/L01-GoogleKotlinPlayground.md

 Annotations are a way of attaching metadata to code, and are not something specific to Kotlin.
 The annotations are read by the compiler and used to generate code or logic.

-To see more examples: <a href=https://developer.android.com/codelabs/kotlin-bootcamp-sams#1>Kotlin Bootcamp</a>
+To see more examples: [Kotlin Bootcamp](https://developer.android.com/codelabs/kotlin-bootcamp-sams#1)

 ___